nnresearcher/udacity_follow_me/follow_me.md

 Because this topic fouce on people,we can see the train data's masks is fouce on people,so this model can use in identify people not any other for example we could not identify tree.

+# 5. future enhancement

+Add a classifier model to classifier difference things for example people、car or tree.We can use difference color to fill difference objects.

+Add PID control for UAV